Inner Sanctum

 Spring began warm and wet, promising strong early growth and optimism in the vines.

 Budburst was on time, the canopies surged forward, and then—on the 3rd of November—a rare and brutal frost hit.
 A mix of radiative and advective forces made it particularly destructive.
 Some vineyards in the region experienced near total crop loss.
-At Terra Sancta, thanks to our location at the far end of Felton Road, the damage was less severe but still stung, especially in lower parts of Sarah’s Block.
+At Terra Sancta, thanks to our locations in Bannockburn, the damage was far less severe but still had an impact.

-Despite the setback, our vineyards—organically and regeneratively farmed—responded with grit.
+Despite the setback, our vineyards responded with grit.
 Bannockburn once again showed why it holds premium status among Central Otago’s subregions.
 We also trialled and scaled new innovations: Bob-the-drone helped with early season sulphur applications for the canopy, delivering impressive results.
 However when Bob decided he’d had enough (dropping suddenly from the sky never to fly again) we were forced to rely upon tractors - going to show that when trialling new technology it is wise to have a back-up plan!

 Act Two: